The History of Freckleton by Peter Shakeshaft

 August 23rd 1944 is remembered as the worst day in the history of Freckleton.

 Tragedy hit when an American B-24 Bomber crashed on Holy Trinity School and a nearby cafe killing 61 people.
 Among the dead were 38 children and two teachers, the proprietors and staff of the cafe and a number of American and British servicemen including the pilot and crew of the plane.
-The book chronicles what happened on that terrible day using mainly survivor's memories and eyewitness accounts.
-Written by village librarian Joyce Turner the book is available from the library priced £6.
-All proceeds from the sale of the book will benefit the children of Freckleton.

 Old Photos of Freckleton